What Is Franchising?

 Franchising refers to the act of licensing intellectual property so that it can be shared with franchisees or the owners of your additional locations.
 This intellectual property can include proprietary knowledge, your business model, operational procedures, and trademarks for specific products or services.

-Once you’ve obtained a franchise license, aspiring franchisees must seek your permission to open locations under your business’s name and brand identity.
+Once you’ve obtained a franchise license, aspiring franchisees must seek permission to open locations under your business’s name and brand identity.
 Though the franchisees are technically the owners of the additional locations, you retain control over the franchisor’s brand and intellectual property.

-Thus, it’s your responsibility to provide franchisees with an operating manual, brand exposure (via mass advertising), management training, and general guidance on how to run the business.
-In exchange for these resources (which traditional entrepreneurs usually don’t have), the franchisee pays an upfront franchise fee, a separate initial investment, and helps cover certain recurring operational expenses.
+In exchange for these resources (which traditional entrepreneurs usually lack), the franchisee pays an upfront franchise fee and a separate initial investment, which helps cover certain recurring operational expenses.
 The franchisor also deducts a percentage of the franchisee’s monthly revenue to supplement advertising and ongoing franchisee support costs.

 Here’s how to get started: